Pablo-R0/Model_SpinOrbitMerism/README.md

 # SpinOrbitMerism

-This repository contains two jupyter notebooks (.ipynb) that explain how to reproduce the data and the figures in the article: "Competition between Spinmerism and Spin-orbit for a d2 Metal Ion in An Open-Shell Ligand Field" of P. Roseiro, A. Shah, S. Yalouz and V. Robert.
+This repository contains two jupyter notebooks (.ipynb) that explain how to reproduce the data and the figures in the article: "Interplay between Spinmerism and Spin-orbit for a d2 Metal Ion in An Open-Shell Ligand Field" of P. Roseiro, A. Shah, S. Yalouz and V. Robert.

 It needs the package QuantNBody (https://github.com/SYalouz/QuantNBody.git).
 The HOW_TO_INSTALL_QUANTNBODY.txt file guides the installation.